linhd-postdata/Digging4gold_Madrid/README.md

-# Python code for Humanist
+# Digging for gold: information extraction from text

 <br/>
 1. Introduction to Python